Rotational enhancement and stability of protoquark stars during thermal evolution: Results and analysis

-\Cref{MassxT_Ree} shows how the gravitational potential energy $|W|$, rotational kinetic energy $T_{\rm{kin}}$, binding energy $E_{\rm{bind}}$, and internal energy $U$ of rotating protoquark stars vary with $M$ across their evolution from neutrino-trapped through deleptonization to cold, catalyzed states.
-All components grow in magnitude with mass: $|W|$ deepens as self-gravity strengthens \cite{1994ApJ...424..823C}, $T_{\rm{kin}}$ increases as more mass participates in rotation \cite{Stergioulas:2003yp}, $E_{\rm{bind}}$ becomes more negative, and $U$ reflects the amount and thermal content of quark matter.
+\Cref{MassxT_Ree} shows how the gravitational potential energy $|W|$, rotational kinetic energy $T_{\rm{kin}}$, binding energy $E_{\rm{bind}}$, and internal energy $U$ of rotating proto-QSs vary with $M$ across their evolution from neutrino-trapped through deleptonization to cold, catalyzed states.
+All components grow in magnitude with mass: $|W|$ deepens as self-gravity strengthens \cite{1994ApJ...424..823C}, $T_{\rm{kin}}$ increases as more mass participates in rotation \cite{Stergioulas:2003yp}, $E_{\rm{bind}}$ becomes more negative, and $U$ reflects the amount and thermal content of the QM.
 Thermal evolution shifts the energy balance: at fixed rotation ($r_p/r_e$), hot, lepton-rich stars have larger internal energy $U$ and a shallower $|W|$, while cooling and deleptonization reduce $U$ and deepen $|W|$ toward the cold, catalyzed limit \cite{Burrows:1986me}.
 Rotation further reshapes the balance: decreasing $r_p/r_e$ enhances $T_{\rm{kin}}$ through centrifugal flattening, slightly reduces $|W|$, and weakens the binding, effects that are strongest near the Keplerian limit.
-These trends reflect the temperature and density-dependent strong interactions in quark matter and show how composition, thermal state, and spin jointly govern the energy budget and evolution of newly born compact stars.
-A first comprehensive energy decomposition of rotating quark stars was done in \cite{Issifu:2025hqg} for cold rotating quark stars.
+These trends reflect the temperature and density-dependent strong interactions in QM and show how composition, thermal state, and spin jointly govern the energy budget and evolution of newly born compact stars.
+A first comprehensive energy decomposition of rotating QSs was done in \cite{Issifu:2025hqg} for cold rotating QSs.